le717/webring/README.md

 ### Auth key creation/management

-All administrative operations (effectively anything except fetching the webring entries) are protected by an auth key which is intentionally kept extremely simple.
+All administrative operations (effectively anything except fetching the webring entries) are protected by an auth key.
+The system is intentionally kept extremely simple.
 Any string of characters can be used as a key.
 All keys are defined as a JSON list called `AUTH_KEYS`.
 The key is to be passed to the request via the HTTP `Authorization` header as a `Bearer` token.
 If the key is not provided, a `400 BAD REQUEST` HTTP error is raised.
-If the key is in the defined list, the operation succeeds.
-If it is not, a `403 FORBIDDEN` HTTP error is raised.
+If it is not in the list, a `403 FORBIDDEN` HTTP error is raised.

 ## Required Secret/Configuration Keys